nft-dna/Volcano-Contracts/README.md

-# Smart contracts for Pricy Marketplace
+# Smart contracts for Volcano Marketplace